openstack-archive/sahara/doc/source/userdoc/features.rst

 Instances' fixed IPs for management.
 In this case the node where Sahara is running should have access to Instances' fixed IP network.
-When OpenStack uses Neutron for networking, user will be able to choose fixed IP network for all instances in a Cluster.
+When OpenStack uses Neutron for networking, a user will be able to choose fixed IP network for all instances in a Cluster.

 Anti-affinity